 I spent a year working as a software engineer in a team focused on reinventing the classic MS Paint into the transformative Paint 3D.
 I then went to Washington in the US, where I spent a summer working in the company’s Xbox team.
 Working for Microsoft gave me lots of responsibility and I got to work on some very exciting projects such as the global announcement of Paint 3D in the Creator’s Update announcement in New York.

 My biggest achievement is knowing that I made an impact on people’s lives.
-Code I have written is currently on 400 million computers.
 I have worked on a project that will have a legacy, and is helping children, students and adults to express themselves creatively through a new medium.

 During my placement I was offered jobs with Microsoft in both the UK and US, and I’m now looking forward to joining Microsoft’s UK-based Paint 3D team in a full-time role when I graduate."